EvertLagerberg/EvertLagerberg.github.io/_posts/2015-7-14-Arduino_to_Unity_Project.md

 images:
   - name: 1.png
     thumb: t1.png
     text: Wiring Diagram to turn LED on and off with button
+  - name: 2.png
+    thumb: t2.png
+    text: The thumbstick consist of two potentiometers one for horizontal movement (X-axis) and one for Vertical(Y-axis).
+You can also press down on the thumbstick to press a button.
+  - name: 3.png
+    thumb: t3.png
+    text: I soldered the thumbstick to the breakout board and then soldered on a 5pin header to be able to connect cables to the break out board.
+  - name: 4.png
+    thumb: t4.png
+    text: The same link also provided a example sketch to print out the values of the horisontal and vertical potentiometers.
 ---
 #Alternative input modalities for interaction in Unity